What is an Air Source Heat Pump?

 Payments are made quarterly, over a 7 year period and are based on the projected energy produced by the Heat Pump up to a pre-capped amount.
-The amount of RHI payment available would be affected if combined with a Green Homes Grant.
+The amount of RHI payment available can often cover a substantial portion of the initial cost of installation.

-Our friendly team are always available if you need help or advice with your applications.
-Find guidance on the grant at the government website.
+Our friendly team are always available if you need help or advice with your applications or any other potential funding options.

 Is an Air Source Heat Pump Right for You?